 A Chance to Meet Montreal’s Newest Artists

-One of our favorite markets, the exciting souk @ sat gives you a rare and evanescent chance to meet, talk with, and buy from some of Montreal’s newest artists all in one stop.
-It is set in an industrial, loft like space where many of the goods are displayed on long, low tables that beckon you to crouch down to touch and feel before you buy – just like you might do with a Marrakech street vendor’s wares.
+One of our favorite markets, the exciting souk @ sat gives you an evanescent chance to meet some of Montreal’s newest artists and buy their creations all in one stop.
+It’s set in an industrial, loft like space where many of the goods are displayed on long, low tables that beckon you to crouch down to touch and feel before you buy – just like you might do with a Marrakech street vendor’s wares.
 (There’s something about squatting on the ground with a vendor that just says “let’s make a deal.”)

 A Range of Innovative Goods from Utilitarian to Très Chic

-You can spend a lot of time shopping this market, especially as there is a very good restaurant on the second floor where you can refuel between shopping sprints.
+You can spend a lot of time shopping this market, especially since there is a very good restaurant on the second floor where you can refuel between shopping sprints.

-Soon to be in its thirteenth year of operation, souk @ sat is located at 1201 Blvd.
+Soon to be in its fourteenth year of operation (“take 14” in media terms), souk @ sat is located at 1201 Blvd.
 Saint-Laurent in the Quartier des Spectacles.
-It starts at noon on each of the five days that it is open to the public, and admission is free.
+It starts at noon on each of the five days that it is open to the general public, and admission is free.

 What’s grand about Montreal’s Grand Christmas Market?
 Well, for starters, about 60 festively decorated wooden houses with vendors offering all kinds of holiday favors will merrily line Saint Catherine Street between Jeanne-Mance and Saint-Urbain streets, which will be pedestrianized for this event, in front of the Complexe Desjardins.
-Saint Catherine Street, or St. Cath, as it is more affectionately known, is one of Montreal’s main shopping arteries so the addition of the Grand Christmas Market effectively puts one grand market within another, thereby nicely aggrandizing (pun intended) your holiday shopping fun indeed.
-Chances are that if you’re in Montreal for the winter holidays, you’ll be shopping on St. Cath anyway so hitting the Grand Christmas Market should be as effortless as sledding downhill.
+Saint Catherine Street, or St. Cath as it’s affectionately known, is one of Montreal’s main shopping arteries so the addition of the Grand Christmas Market effectively puts one grand market within another, thereby nicely aggrandizing (pun intended) your holiday shopping fun indeed.
+Chances are that if you’re in Montreal for the winter holidays, you’ll be shopping on St. Cath anyway so visiting this market should be as effortless as sledding downhill.

-Some of the Edible Gifts You Just Might Eat Instead of Give
+Edible Gifts You’ll Be Tempted to Eat Instead of Give

-Plenty of Food to Eat as You Shop (So That You Won’t Drop)
+Plenty of Food to Eat as You Shop (So That You Don’t Drop)